akeneo/pim-docs/cloud_edition/flexibility_mode/index.rst

 .. note::

     Major upgrades can require **new versions** of software and various components.
-    Please contact us through the `Helpdesk > Cloud Flexibility and Serenity <http://helpdesk.akeneo.com/>`_  to request for these specific upgrades and schedule the operation.
+    Please contact us through the `Helpdesk > Cloud Flexibility and Serenity <http://helpdesk.akeneo.com/>`_  to schedule the upgrade of the tech stack.

 Backups management
 ------------------